MatrixManAtYrService/rhizome/README.md

 Debugging things like authentication or flaky servers happens within the server.
 This keeps the test logic simple and easy to read.

-In a place like retool, where tabular data is made available directly by the environment, the rhizome client will handle supplying the corect data for each call.
-In this case, it'll be necessary to analyze a local run and extract the queries such that a retool app can be generated which knows which queries should be used where.
-This mode is a TODO.